Core Architecture & Compliance Mapping for Grant Automation

 Once validated payloads exit the ingestion boundary, they enter the compliance mapping stage.
 This stage translates grantor-specific terminology into internal accounting classifications and applies regulatory rule taxonomies.
 Foundation-specific matrices, matching requirements, and allowable cost categories must be resolved against a centralized rule engine.

 Reference Grantor-Specific Rule Taxonomies to align external award conditions with internal general ledger codes.
 The mapping process must be idempotent and fully traceable.
-Every donor restriction applied during this stage generates a corresponding ledger tag that dictates downstream fund allocation behavior.
+Every donor restriction applied during this stage generates a corresponding ledger tag that dictates downstream fund-allocation behavior.
+Idempotence matters for replay: re-running the mapper on the same validated payload must produce byte-identical tags, because audit reconstruction depends on deterministic replay from the immutable input.

 Rule evaluation must enforce strict separation between federal, state, and grantor constraints.
-Cross-jurisdictional conflicts (e.g., a state-level administrative cap conflicting with a federal indirect cost rate) must be flagged deterministically rather than resolved heuristically.
+Cross-jurisdictional conflicts — for example, a state-level administrative cap conflicting with a federal indirect cost rate negotiated under 2 CFR §200.414 — must be flagged deterministically rather than resolved heuristically.
+The engine surfaces the conflict for human adjudication; it never silently picks a winner.

 python